Guilhem-Lalanne/webservices-tp/README.md

 #### Frontend

 The frontend simply processes input of user into an address.
-This address is then sent to the backend, and the response displayed.
+This address is then sent to the backend, and the response displayed using curl.

+**Note : you have to setup your server address in the controller file !**